MatejinaS/generator-cg-angular/README.md

 There are a set of sub-generators to initialize empty Angular components.
 Each of these generators will:

-* Create one or more skeleton files (javascript, LESS, html, etc) for the component type
+* Create one or more skeleton files (javascript, CSS, html, etc) for the component type
 * Create a skeleton unit test in /test
 * Update index.html and add the necessary `script` tags.
-* Update app.less and add the @import as needed.
+* Update app.css and add the @import as needed.
 * For partials, update the setup.js, adding the necessary route call if a route was entered in the generator prompts.

 There are generators for `directive`,`partial`,`service`, and `filter`.

 Running a generator:

-    yo cg-angular:directive my-awesome-directive
+    yo sm-angular:directive my-awesome-directive
-    yo cg-angular:partial my-partial
+    yo sm-angular:partial my-partial
-    yo cg-angular:service my-service
+    yo sm-angular:service my-service
-    yo cg-angular:filter my-filter
+    yo sm-angular:filter my-filter

 The name paramater passed (i.e. 'my-awesome-directive') will be used for directory and/or file names.
 The generators will derive appropriate class names from this parameter (ex. 'my-awesome-directive' will convert to a class name of 'MyAwesomeDirective').